winterwurzel/EtherLotto/README.md

 A simple Ethereum Dapp (Distributed Application) using the [Truffle Framework](http://truffleframework.com/) to play Lotto with other users.

-## Rules
+## Rules v2

-* Each Player can only bid the predefined value of 0.2 ETH.
-* Each Player can only bid once.
-Enforced by checking the Players ETH Address is unique.
+* Users have to bid fixed amount of EtherLotto (0.2 ETH)
+* Users can choose number to bid on (number between 1-999)
-* After a predefined amount of bids (currently 5), a random winner will be picked.
+* after a predefined period of time, a random number will be generated
-* The Winner gets the whole Pot.
-In this case 5 * 0.2 = 1 ETH.
+* if any user submitted the generated number with his bid, he wins and can withdraw the whole pot
+* if there are two or more winners, the pot gets split
+* if there are no winners, the pot can be won during the next round

+## Random Generation

+The random will be generated from the next blockhash.
+This is potentially manipulateable, because miners could influence the next blockhash.
+But for small amounts of money, the manipulation is not feasable.

+## Todo

+* terminal application to automatically transition between states
+* possible: python, node, geth (https://github.com/ethereum/go-ethereum)

 ## Setup